frosthog/AI4LSC/README.md

 ### Data source

-The data source was the LUCAS data from the years 2009, 2015, 2018 provided by the challangers located in <data/raw_data>.
-The microbiome sequencing data was not used due to time constraint of the participants.
+The data source was the [LUCAS data](data/raw_data) from the years 2009, 2015, 2018 provided by the challangers.
+The microbiome sequencing data was not used due to time constraint.

 ### Data cleaning